psi4/psi4/doc/sphinxman/source/psithonmol.rst

 This specifies that there are two neutral, spin-singlet fragments.
 It is possible to further specify that the overall complex is neutral and spin-singlet by inserting another :samp:`{charge} {multiplicity}` line, separated from the first molecule block by a `--` line.
-If any information is missing, Psi will set the unprovided charges and multiplicities to be consistent with those that are given.
+If any information is missing, |PSIfour| will set the unprovided charges and multiplicities to be consistent with those that are given.
 For example, the overall charge must be simply the sum of all fragment charges.
-Psi further assumes that any unpaired electrons are coupled to yield the highest possible :math:`M_s` value.
+|PSIfour| further assumes that any unpaired electrons are coupled to yield the highest
+possible :math:`M_s` value.
 Psi will also favor neutral, spin-singlet fragments.
-For anything complicated, we strongly suggest explicitly providing the charge and multiplicity of each fragment.
+For anything complicated, we strongly suggest explicitly providing the charge and multiplicity of each fragment as well as the total molecular charge and multiplicity.
+For details and examples, see https://github.com/MolSSI/QCElemental/blob/master/qcelemental/molparse/chgmult.py#L105-L136 .

 Having defined a molecule containing fragments like ``eneyne`` above, it is a simple matter to perform calculations on only a subset of the